 Set Up a Beer Tent — If your party is outside, consider renting a beer tent to house the festivities.
 If you will be indoors, drape crepe paper streamers from the ceiling to simulate the look of a party tent.

 Designate a Dance Area — Chicken dance anyone?
 Whether you want some traditional oompah band music, polka hits, or you’d like to make things more modern with some popular German rock bands such as Nena or Silbermond, every Oktoberfest party should have an area set aside for dancing.

 Provide Lots of Seating and Decorated Tables — Eating and drinking are the main activities during Oktoberfest.
 Be sure your party has enough tables for everyone to be seated comfortably when taking a dance break.
 Here are some ideas to make your tables extra festive:

 - Use themed Oktoberfest tablecovers to protect from beer spillage.

 - Anchor bouquets of balloons in your party colors with fun beer stein balloon holders.

-- Alpine hatsmake fun table accents that your guests can wear around the party.
+- German alpine hats make fun table accents that your guests can wear around the party.
 Better yet, turned on their side they can be used to hold pretzels and other snacks.

 - Use blue and silver Oktoberfest mug beads as napkin rings that can double as a fun party souvenir.